-- 1. Employees hired after July 1st of the previous year will receive prorated vacation days up to July 1st.
+- 1. Employees hired after July 1^{st} of the previous year will receive prorated vacation days up to July 1^{st} .
 Vacation days shall be taken only in the year following the year in which they are earned. - 2.
 All vacation requests must be submitted to the employee's immediate supervisor.
 Custodial staff shall submit requests first to their principal and then to the director of support services for final approval and posting.
 Each employee shall personally submit their vacation requests to be date stamped and copied for the employee at the time of submission.
 Requests must be submitted in writing, via email, facsimile, or in person. - 3.
 Vacation request timelines - a.
 Vacation requests for July, August, and September must be date stamped by May 1st.
 Requests shall be awarded according to seniority.
 Vacation schedules shall be confirmed in writing and posted not later than one (1) month following the required date of submission. - b.
 Vacation requests for October through June must be date stamped by August 1st.
-Requests shall be awarded according to seniority, Vacation schedules shall be confirmed in writing and posted not later than one (1) month following the required date of submission. - c.
+Requests shall be awarded according to seniority.
+Vacation schedules shall be confirmed in writing and posted not later than one (1) month following the required date of submission. - c.
 Any vacation request submitted outside of the timelines will be on a first come, first served basis.
 Vacations will be approved or denied and posted within two (2) calendar weeks. - 4.
 Employees working less than four (4) hours will be prorated in accordance with seniority and Article 35. - 5.
 Employee requested vacation days shall be mutually agreeable to the employee and the immediate supervisor.
 Upon mutual agreement, vacation time shall be permissible anytime during the year according to seniority but shall not interfere with school plant operations. - 6.
 The director of support services shall have final approval for custodial, maintenance, and transportation department employees. - 7.
 Employees must cancel their approved vacation time at least fourteen (14) calendar days prior to the first scheduled day of vacation.
 Requests must be submitted in writing, via email, facsimile, or in person.
 If the employee fails to meet the timeline, they must take the vacation as scheduled.
-In an emergency situation, an employee may submit a written appeal to the superintendent of schools to waive the cancellation timeline. - 8.
-Vacation schedules may be changed for demonstrable reasons on the part of the employee.
+In an emergency situation, an employee may submit a written appeal to the superintendent of schools to waive the cancellation timeline.

+- 8. Vacation schedules may be changed for demonstrable reasons on the part of the employee.
 Such changes shall be determined on the basis of required staffing levels and shall not interfere with school plan operations. - 9.
 In the event there is a dispute concerning vacation requests, such disputes shall be resolved at a special conference between the employee and administration.
 Such a conference shall be held no later than five (5) working days after the denial is received by the employee. - 10.
-Vacation accumulation shall be prorated to reflect unpaid days absent during the accrual year except that, in the case of twelve (12) month employees, there

-- shall be no pro-ration of vacation for up to three (3) months of medical leave, pursuant to Article 21, Section 2. - 11.
-Beginning the 2008-09 school year and thereafter, maximum vacation payoff of unused vacation hours will be 25% of earned vacation hours at the employee's regular hourly rate of pay.
+Vacation accumulation shall be prorated to reflect unpaid days absent during the accrual year except that, in the case of twelve (12) month employees, there shall be no pro-ration of vacation for up to three (3) months of medical leave, pursuant to Article 21, Section 2. - 11.
+All payoffs will be made the first pay in July.